 What marks mean

 What does it mean to get an A in English?
-What Marks Mean (Adobe Acrobat file) explains some of the criteria used to mark your papers.
+What Marks Mean (pdf) explains some of the criteria used to mark your papers.

 Here's some basic information if you're just starting out: